Lobethal-Lutheran-School/LLS-STEM-Runner/sprite_tools/README.md

 gimp_header_to_sprite.c

-code to create sprites for Rex-Runner like games using the ST7565-T3 LCD screen the sprite to be converted must be exported as an indexed c header file from the gimp
+code to create sprites for Rex-Runner like games using the ST7565-T3 LCD screen

+the sprite to be converted must be exported as an indexed c header file from the gimp

 GIMP instructions:

 make the image height a multiple of 8, and the image width a multiple of 8

 to alter pencil size in the gimp to one pixel use the "[" / "]" keys

+draw the sprite as white pixels on a black background

 convert the image to an indexed image with 2 colours using the "->image->mode" menu